Charity Begins at Home

 Another sticky issue is that you can only claim a credit/deduction for cash donations.
 Each donation must be at least $5 in order for it to be used.
 Donations of goods or services are not eligible for a receipt.
 The IRD acknowledge in one publication that a business may be able to claim a deduction for the cost of goods that are donated through their normal expenses, but this is different from claiming a deduction for a charitable donation (and, in our opinion, the business still needs to be able to justify the deduction in terms of the general deduction rules which could be tricky).
 The safest way to make such a donation is to invoice the charity for the goods/service and make a corresponding donation.

-The maximum you can claim as credit/deduction is further limited to your taxable income in that year (for companies this means that your charitable donations deduction can not exceed your taxable net income before the deduction).
+The maximum you can claim as credit/deduction is further limited to your taxable income in that year (for companies this means that the deduction of your charitable donation can not exceed your taxable net income before the deduction).
 You can not carry donations forward to next year or transfer them to another taxpayer (other than to a husband/wife/domestic partner).

 Process to Claim